NRC short wave station broadcasts (CHU)

 Time accuracy superior to telephone time accuracy is available throughout Canada and in many other parts of the world by means of NRC's radio time signals broadcast continuously from short wave radio station CHU.
 If corrections are made for the propagation delay from CHU to the user, and for delays in the user's receiver, an accuracy of better than 1 ms can be obtained.
 Signal availability at a user's location depends on ionospheric conditions.
 CHU also broadcasts a time code which can be decoded with common computers and modems.

 UTC is the international official time reference.
 It is constructed by the Bureau International des Poids et Mesures (BIPM), based on the average of laboratory and commercial atomic clocks located in laboratories around the world.
-It is steered in frequency using the primary cesium clocks (such as those at NRC) located at some of the major time laboratories (such as NRC).
+It is steered in frequency using primary cesium clocks located at some of the major time laboratories.

 UTC was defined to coordinate atomic clocks so that they could all agree and still loosely follow the irregularities of the astronomical time scale UT1, which is needed in astronomical observations and in celestial navigation.
 Since 1972, leap seconds have been used to keep UTC within 0.9 s of UT1.